vibrantBrands/stcr/README.md

-# stcr
+# apff
-Vibrant Brand theme for STCR.com
+C5 theme for Albany Police and Fire Foundation